-Welcome to the BROW.
+Welcome to this week’s BROW (now available as a podcast).
 It’s pretty common knowledge that by the late summer of 1966, touring had become such a strain on The Beatles and they simply were not interested in doing it anymore – at least not in the near future.
 For examples of why, check out here, or here.
 Their careers had been non-stop up to this point, and they all needed a break for a few months.
 In November, John Lennon occupied himself with the filming of How I Won The War, in Almeria Spain and Paul McCartney went on a Kenyan safari.

 Happy 43rd, SPLHCB!!!The Beatles - Sgt.
 Pepper's Lonely Hearts Club Band

 Want to make a suggestion for a future Beatles Rarity of the Week?
 If so, I will do my best to deliver, so let me hear from you.
 To browse for ideas, check out this search-able listing of Beatle-related recordings to choose from.
 Then let me hear from you here.